Our columbarium offers a sacred place to memorialize the departed.

 Inside the Space

-The stained glass window that adorns the north wall of the Columbarium is original to the church house and dates from 1925.
+The stained glass window that adorns the north wall of the Columbarium is original to the church house and dates back to 1925.
 The gentle light filtering through this window lends a sense of the sacred to the room.
 Arrayed along all sides of the room are 496 separate compartments, or niches, each with space for one urn where the cremains of the deceased will be deposited or “inurned.”
-Covering each set of four niches is a bronze image of the Celtic Cross, with its characteristic circle at the center.
+Covering each set of four niches is a bronze image of the Celtic cross, with its characteristic circle at the center.
 This circle is an ancient symbol of eternity that emphasizes the endlessness of God’s love, as demonstrated through Christ’s sacrifice on the cross.

 Each occupied niche will have a nameplate inscribed with the name, year of birth and year of death of the deceased.
 The Columbarium also provides a place to commemorate the departed without inurnment.
 Sixty-four memorial plaques have been placed among the niches.

 How to Reserve a Niche or Plaque

 If you are interested in reserving a niche or memorial plaque in the Columbarium, please contact firstname.lastname@example.org.

 - An application to reserve a niche with the right of inurnment and the application for a memorial plaque (with the right of commemoration only) are available to download on the right side of this page.

 - On your application, you may specify a desired location, as well as two alternate choices in order of preference.
 You can download a layout indicating the location of the niches on the right-hand side of this page.